- Written asthma action plans

 How to get our resources

-- If you have asthma, you're a parent of a child with asthma or if you care for someone with asthma you can order one copy of each resource for free.
+If you or your child has asthma, or you care for someone with asthma, you can order one free copy of each resource.
 Call 0300 222 5800 and choose option 2.

 This colourful ‘My Asthma Plan’ is designed especially for children age from six to 11.
 Fill it in with their GP or asthma nurse.
 It lists the medicines your child needs to take every day to stay well, what to do if their asthma gets worse, and what to do in an asthma attack.